Week 3: First Experiments

 1. The Hidden Row leaves out the Red and Green leading zeroes.
 We know the zeroes should be in the MSB spot because they got thrown away.
 Ints remove leading zeroes during storage and I suspect is partially why things went wrong.

-2. We can see the rotations did not move the MSBs into the LSB locations: there are zeroes in those spots in the Hidden MSB labels.
+2. We can see the shifts did not move the MSBs into the LSB locations: there are zeroes in those spots in the Hidden MSB labels.
 This (in my mind) shows the bit rotation doesn’t carry the shifted bits through the register (as I thought) and instead shifts left and replaces the rightmost bits with zeroes.
 More research is necessary for what went wrong.
 I suspect I used the prebuilt shift bitwise operator incorectly.

 Despite this glaring error, I wanted to see if calculating the MSBs worked.
 It did not.
 Here, the hidden MSBs are set to 0.
 This is because I mod-100 (%100)’d the hidden MSBs (which I thought would be in the LSB location.
 For the sake of clarity, I put the deduction above, but this step actually occurred first, and the above solved the error shown below).
 This is a problem because the LSBs were not the MSBs as I had thought, but instead the LSBs received zeroes in the LSB spots.